Permian Resources Corporation (PR) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in Permian Resources Corporation (NYSE: PR) Right Now?

-Permian Resources Corporation (NYSE: PR) has a price-to-earnings ratio that is above its average at 8.44x. and a 36-month beta value of 4.50.
-Opinions on the stock are mixed, with 13 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Permian Resources Corporation (NYSE: PR) is above average at 8.74x, while the 36-month beta value is 4.44.Analysts have differing opinions on the stock, with 14 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023